-Due to the COVID-19 pandemic, we have had to keep our distance from others.
-We have also had to limit the number of people who can get together.
+Due to the COVID-19 pandemic, we have to limit the number of people who can get together.
 This has made it difficult to come together in-person to grieve.

 Remember: the things we need to do to keep people safe are not forever, but they are very important for now, to protect everyone’s health.
 There will be a time when we can all come together again.